ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 ```
 {
-    "name": "tdb_internal",
+    "name": "storage_tdb_internal",
     "config": {
         "internal_size": {
-            "help": "Size of the FlashIAP block device",
+            "help": "Size of the FlashIAP block device. default size will be from internal_base_address till the end of the internal flash.",
-            "value": "NULL"
+            "value": "0"
         },
         "internal_base_address": {
-            "help": "If not defined the default is the first sector after the application code ends.",
+            "help": "If default, the base address is set to the first sector after the application code ends.",
-            "value": "NULL"
-        },
-        "rbp_number_of_entries": {
-            "help": "If not defined default is 64",
-            "value": "64"
+            "value": "0"
         }
     }
 }